sablier-labs/docs/docs/concepts/02-sablier-protocol.md

 transactions, or alter the users' streams in any way.
 This ensures the system remains transparent, secure, and resistant to manipulation or abuse.

-It is worth noting that the protocol admin has the right (but not the obligation) to impose a fee on every stream created using specific ERC-20 assets.
+It is worth noting that the Protocol Admin has the right (but not the obligation) to impose a fee on every stream created using specific ERC-20 assets.
 However, this capability is known to all participants in advance, and to avert misuse, the fee percentage is restricted to a range of 0% to 10%.